End-to-End Data Movement: Paradigm Reexamination and Principles for Efficiency: Foundations

-Research programs such as the Global Research Platform (GRP) \cite{r11} have successfully promoted the orchestration of high-speed networks and dynamic path provisioning.
-A recent workshop \cite{r12} and similar community efforts have significantly increased the visibility and understanding of programmable 400~Gbps-class connectivity.
-However, a predominant focus on the network can lead to treating the data mover software and storage as auxiliary considerations.
-This work provides a re-balanced perspective from the angle of moving data at scale and speed.
+Research programs such as the Global Research Platform (GRP)~\cite{GRPAbout} have advanced high-speed networking and dynamic path provisioning.
+A recent workshop~\cite{GRP2025SCA} pushed programmable 400~Gbps-class connectivity even further.
+But a network-first focus relegates the data mover and storage to afterthoughts.
+We invert that order: this work treats data movement as a first-class systems problem~\cite{Fang2016SLAC,Fang2019Samsung}, by examining how storage behavior, host architecture, and data mover design interact with high-speed networks in production.
+The network is necessary.
+Nevertheless, it is not always where the bottleneck lives.